 6.1 CONCLUSION

-Finally, after performing all the steps needed to get the results from preparation to preprocessing to performing the models (Logistic regression, KNN, Decision Tree, Random Forest, SVM and Naïve Bayes) we conclude that the Random Forest model with 85.44600938967136 percent accuracy performs relatively better than KNN of 84.50704225352113 percent accuracy.
+Finally, after performing all the steps needed to get the results from preparation to preprocessing to performing the models (Logistic regression, KNN, Decision Tree, Random Forest, SVM and Naïve Bayes) we conclude that the Random Forest model with 85.44600938967136 percent accuracy performs slightly better than KNN of 84.50704225352113 percent accuracy.

 6.2 FUTURE SCOPE

+In order to further improve the accuracy of the classification model for monkey pox detection, deep learning techniques such as convolutional neural networks (CNN) and recurrent neural networks (RNN) can be explored.
+Additionally, transfer learning approaches can be leveraged to improve feature extraction and classification accuracy.
+Incorporating additional data sources such as patient demographics and symptoms can also enhance the accuracy of the model and aid in early detection and treatment of the disease.